 Indian frugality versus modern consumerism

 Did you know that India generates 142870 tonnes of waste per day (according to India environment Portal, link to report)?
 Can you imagine – with a growing population of almost 1.5 billion, India that is already facing massive waste management challenges will face it even more if not taken care properly.
 Inefficient and insufficient waste infrastructure, no planning, financial problems, population growth and increasing rate of solid waste generation will make it difficult to manage later on.
 “Never in history have so many people had so much to throw away and so little space to throw it as the people of India in the second decade of the twenty-first century,” Assa Doron and Robin Jeffrey, professors at the Australian National University, the authors of The Waste of a Nation (Harvard University Press) say.
 All these factors seem to break generation to generation cultivated Indian culture of frugality and reusing things.
-The trend today, like almost everywhere in the world, is to buy and consume mostly disposable goods, which makes it difficult for India to handle waste in large scale.
+The trend today, like almost everywhere in the world, is to buy and consume mostly disposable goods, which makes it difficult for India to handle waste on large scale.

-Personally, I was always impressed how third world countries manage to reuse things.
+Personally, I was always impressed by how third world countries manage to reuse things.
 I saw it many times in different states in India, especially in poorer or rural areas.
 I would say people over there mastered upcycling stuff, repairing it, reusing raw materials.
 Let’s take an example of using cow’s dung as kindling, as floor component, using wooden pallets as furniture, toys… Sometimes I think only imagination is limit here… How resourceful and fugal it is!
 How beautiful it would be to buy things that can be used for years or reused for some other reason when they are still in working condition?
-It sounds simple, but in such industrialized world, in fact, reducing waste production is more complicated than it sounds.
-First, we need to answer the questions why we produce so much garbage.
+It sounds simple, but in such an industrialized world, in fact, reducing waste production is more complicated than it sounds.
+First, we need to answer the questions of why we produce so much garbage.

 Carrot or stick approach?